Understanding Depression Symptoms For Better Management

 What is Depression?

-Understanding depression starts with knowing and recognizing the symptoms of depression but it certainly doesn’t end there.
+Understanding depression starts with knowing and recognizing depression symptoms but it certainly doesn’t end there.
 With depression impacting 19.86% (approximately 50 million) of US adults and 15.08% of US children (which is only said to be “growing”), it’s important to further our understanding of depression.

 One of the most common questions I’ll get from clients (and individuals in my person life) is, “if I have days/moments of sadness, does that mean I’m depressed?”
 The feeling of sadness is a natural human emotion.
 As long as you are human, you will experience moments of sadness.
 However, there is a possibility depression is paired with those moments of sadness.
 Below are a few areas to explore to determine if further assessment for depression is needed: